-- Students wishing to appeal the loss of their Financial Aid eligibility must complete and submit an Appeal Application (can be found at www.nccc.edu) within 10 days of the date of the SAP Loss of Financial Aid letter. - Appeal letters along with supporting documentation should be addressed to:
+Students wishing to appeal the loss of their Financial Aid eligibility must complete and submit an SAP Appeal form within 10 days of the date of the SAP Loss of Financial Aid letter.

-North Country Community College Financial Aid SAP Appeal Committee P.O.
-Box 89 23 Santanoni Avenue Saranac Lake.
-NY 12983
+Appeal forms along with supporting documentation should be addressed to: North Country Community College Financial Aid P.O.
+Box 89 23 Santanoni Avenue Saranac Lake, NY 12983

-- Students appealing must authorize release of pertinent information as part of an investigation of the facts concerning the student's failure to meet academic progress regulations. - Please allow 10-14 days for notification about the appeal. - Appeals are received, logged, and passed to the Satisfactory Academic Progress Committee who will review appeals; decisions of the committee will be forwarded to each appellant in writing, and will be final.
-All students granted an appeal will be provided with an "Academic Plan" that specifies the new pace to which the student must adhere in order to regain federal aid eligibility; an Academic Plan may span more than one semester (term).
+Appeals are sent to the Satisfactory Academic Progress Committee for review.
+Decisions of the committee will be forwarded to each student in writing and are final.
+If the student's appeal is approved, the student will be placed on Probation.
+All students granted an appeal will also be provided with an "Academic Plan" that specifies the requirements to which the student must adhere in order to regain federal aid eligibility.
 Any student on probation who does not meet the requirements of the Academic Plan at the end of any term within the Academic Plan will lose federal aid eligibility.